Aditya-Bajpai-Consultadd/JavascriptTraining/README.md

 To run this file in your system, do install the following dependency before hand-
 1. prompt-sync

+###  Note- Only the first folder i.e. "Javascript Assignment 1" is for Task 1.
+Rest all is for Task 2 - Todo Application

 ## Task 2 - Todo Application with React and TS

 To run this file in your system, do install all the dependencies by running npm install Command.